rawles/edit.tf/README.md

 The editor has been used for various events and systems:

-* The editor was originally written for the [teletext40](http://www.teletext40.com/100/1/) project.
-When viewing pages on the web interface, the user has the option to then edit the page, so that it can be submitted back to the site via email.
+* The editor was originally written for the teletext40 project, a teletext revival project from September 2014 to April 2016.
+When viewing pages on the web interface, the user had the option to then edit the page, so that it could be submitted back to the site via email.
 * The editor was used by [Dan Farrimond](http://portfolio.illarterate.co.uk/) -
   @illarterate - and Carl Attrill at a workshop called *[Block Party](http://www.tate.org.uk/whats-on/tate-britain/performance-and-music/late-tate-june-2015)*